linuxforphp/flare-smart-contracts/docs/specs/FTSORewardManager.md

 The aggregation will be done by using the same vote power block for all price epochs inside a reward epoch.

+Because reward epoch length may change, it is advised to use API `getCurrentRewardEpoch` from [Ftso Manager](../../contracts/Ftso/implementation/FtsoManager.sol) contract for fetching the current reward epoch index.
+For fetching start and end timestamps of the current reward epoch it is advised to use APIs `rewardEpochs(currentRewardEpochId)` and `currentRewardEpochEnds` (from [Ftso Manager](../../contracts/Ftso/implementation/FtsoManager.sol) contract) respectively.

 # Rewarding
 The FTSO rewarding process is implemented in the [Ftso Reward Manager] contract.